jjvanzon/JJs-Reference-Architecture/patterns.md

 Whenever a whole recursive structure needs to be processed, the `Visitor` pattern is a good way to go.

-A `Visitor` class can have a set of `Visit` methods, e.g. `VisitOrder`, VisitProduct, typically one for every type, possibly also one for each collection.
+A `Visitor` class can have a set of `Visit` methods, e.g. `VisitOrder`, `VisitProduct`, typically one for every type, possibly also one for each collection.
 A base `Visitor` might simply follow the whole recursive structure, and has a Visit method for each node in the structure.
 All Visit methods are protected virtual and usually return void.
 Public methods might only expose the entry points in the recursion.
 Derived `Visitors` can override any Visit method that they need.
 If you only want to process objects of a specific type, you only override the Visit method for that specific type.
 You can optimize performance by overriding Visit methods that would enter a part of the recursive structure that you do not use.

 Typically the result of a `Visitor` is not put on the call stack, but stored in fields and used throughout the Visit methods.
 This is because the result usually does not have a 1-to-1 mapping with the source structure.